Chris82111/StardewValleyViaDocker/README.md

     1. Use `useGui` to enable and disable TigerVNC and noVNC.
 [Note the CPU load](#tigervnc-and-novnc)
     2. Use `wireguard.clients` to increase the number of wireguard certificates.
 4. `wireguard` Contain the WireGuard certificates.

-## Update

-:information_source: Back up your game data first. \
-:information_source: The old files/mods in the mounted directories must be deleted manually before starting the upgrade.